ahuigo/ahuigo.github.io/post/py/py-import.md

 	from mod.pkg;   # entrance file's directory (not process's cwd) 见sys.path from .mod.pkg;  # current file's directory (not process's cwd) from . import a,b,c ; current file's directory (not process's cwd)

+比如：

+    package/
+        __init__.py
+        subpackage1/
+            __init__.py
+            moduleX.py
+            moduleY.py
+        subpackage2/
+            __init__.py
+            moduleZ.py
+        moduleA.py

+Assuming that the current file is either `moduleX.py or subpackage1/__init__.py`, following are correct usages of the new syntax:

+    from .moduleY import spam
+    from .moduleY import spam as ham
+    from . import moduleY
+    from ..subpackage1 import moduleY
+    from ..subpackage2.moduleZ import eggs
+    from ..moduleA import foo
+    from ...package import bar
+    from ...sys import path
+    # Note that while that last case is legal, it is certainly discouraged (“insane” was the word Guido used).

+Relative imports must always use from `<> import`, `import <>` is always absolute.
+Of course, absolute imports can use `from <> import x` by omitting the leading dots.
+The reason `import .foo` is prohibited is because:
+1. after `import XXX.YYY.ZZZ` then `XXX.YYY.ZZZ` is usable in an expression.
+2. But after `import .moduleY`, then `.moduleY` is not usable in an expression.

+以上方法仅用于 module:  `python -m pkg.moddule1`

+如果不是module, 可以用这个办法：

+    if __name__ == "__main__":
+        sys.path.append(".")
+        #sys.path.remove(".")

+    import src.c.d

 ## path
 此PATH 与 SHELL PATH 是独立的